 If you have any video streaming apps downloaded in your system, they might not be up to date.
 Try updating these apps as they help in online video streaming.
 The un-updated version of these apps can cause inefficient working of Netflix.

 Method #2: Rebooting or Turning Off Hardware Acceleration

-After this, you can check if the lagging issue is fixed or not.
+After this, you can check whether the lagging issue is fixed.

 Method #3: Clearing Browser Cache

 The unwanted files of a web browser can cause bugs in the efficient working of the app.
 The overloading of the cache files, temp files, and the cookies of a browser should be cleaned as follows-